The greatest thing in the world is to know how to belong to yourself. Michel de Montaigne

 Not surprisingly, my students interpret such passages as saying that no one should ever fall in love, that one should never give oneself completely to another, and that Montaigne’s and Epictetus’ family/friend relationships must have been cool and distant, at best.

 Maybe, but not necessarily.
 The romantic view of love is that the lover is “completed” by the beloved, that each person is incomplete without the other.
-The Stoic perspective, rather, is that each person must be an individual, even in the most intimate of relationships.
+The Stoic perspective, rather, is that each person is an individual and must remain so, even in the most intimate of relationships.
 More bluntly, even those most deeply in love should not “need” each other in order to be complete.
 As Jean-Paul Sartre said in a twentieth-century version of the Stoic point, one should never become so attached to any one thing—including another person—that the loss of that thing would lead to one’s own destruction.

 Jeanne and I have for years had a good-natured disagreement about which of us will die first.
 Neither of us wants to outlast the other.
 From my end, at least, this is because I’m not sure who or what I would be without the person with whom I’ve been for over three decades.
 And that, Montaigne and Epictetus suggest, is something that I might want to pay attention to.